openvinotoolkit/model_server/extras/ams_wrapper/README.md

 ```

-*Note:* Depending on the model configuration, input image resolution needs to match the model expected size or
+*Note:* Depending on the model configuration, input image resolution needs to match the model's expected size or
 it will be resized automatically.

 Response: